 Finding a Top Financial Advisor Firm in Hawaii

 If you’re looking to invest your money in the state of Hawaii, it’s important that you find a local financial advisor who fits your needs.
 You’ll want to choose an advisor who understands your situation, who specializes in serving clients like you and who takes an investment approach you're comfortable with.
 Compiled through extensive research, this list details the top financial advisor firms in Hawaii.
-You can also use SmartAsset's free financial advisor matching tool to find an advisor in your area.
+You can also use SmartAsset's free financial advisor matching tool to find an advisor who serves your area.